Delayed Hawkes birth-death processes: Scaling limit with stretched sojourn times

-We explain this result heuristically.
-In the limiting result (\ref{FCLTresult}), we start observing the process at time $T\epsilon$, for fixed $\epsilon>0$.
+We can explain this result \emph{heuristically}.
+In the limiting result \eqref{FCLTresult}, we start observing the process at time $T\epsilon$, for fixed $\epsilon>0$.
 For large $T$, this means that the process approaches stationarity on $[0,T\epsilon)$.
-As we will see in Corollary \ref{steadystateequaldist} for the Markovian case, and in the heuristic explanation thereafter, there is good reason to believe that Hawkes and delayed Hawkes processes are the same in stationarity.
-Therefore, it should not come as a surprise that we find similar limits.
-However, in (\ref{FCLTresult}) we also stretched out the delays by a factor of $T^{1/2}$, so the excitement takes more time to come into full effect, which causes $\frac{\lambda_0}{1-\|h\|_{L^1}}T\cdot$ to overestimate the mean of $N^T_{1/2}(\cdot)$ on $[0,\epsilon)$.
-This is compensated for by the negative term $-\frac{\lambda_0\mathbb E[J]\|h\|_{L^1}}{(1-\|h\|_{L^1})^2}$ appearing in the limit.
+By Corollary~\ref{steadystateequaldist} below --- which covers the Markovian case --- and the heuristic explanation given thereafter, there is good reason to believe that Hawkes and delayed Hawkes processes have the same stationary distributions.
+Therefore, we expect to find similar limits.
+However, in \eqref{FCLTresult} delays were also stretched out by a factor of $T^{1/2}$, meaning that excitation takes more time to come into full effect, which causes $\mu\,T\cdot$ to overestimate the mean of $N^T_{1/2}(\cdot)$ on $[0,\epsilon)$.
+This is compensated for by the negative term $-\bar\sigma$ appearing in the limit.

-\begin{remark} Under (A1), for any $\alpha\in[0,1)$, it is possible to find a FCLT as in Theorem \ref{FCLT}, stating that, as $T\to\infty$,
+\begin{remark} Under (A1), for any $\alpha\in[0,1)$, it is possible to find a FCLT as in Theorem~\ref{FCLT}, stating that, as $T\to\infty$,

 weakly on $D[0,1]$ equipped with the Skorokhod $J_1$-topology.
 When $\alpha\in(\frac12,1)$, in contrast to the case $\alpha\in[0,\frac12]$, we cannot use Lemma \ref{BacryL5} to replace $\mathbb E[N^T_{\alpha}(v)]$ in this expression.